JiaheBai/Faster-Local-Solver-for-GDEs/README.md

 ```
 python data_process_GNN.py --dataset 'ogbn-arxiv' --delnum 950000 --snapshots 16
 ```
 This code will construct a dynamic graph procedure and store it in `./dataset/ogbn-arxiv-exp.npz`.
-Then you can this command for dynamic PPR approximating and GNN models training:
+Then you can run this command for dynamic PPR approximating and GNN models training:
 ```
 python instantGNN-arxiv-exp.py
 ```